Wednesday, December 22, 2010

 [The title refers to my previous (and annual) posting, The Gift.
-If you haven't read that piece, you can probably still enjoy this.
-However, it may not make sense in spots.
-That would be consistent with my life philosophy overall, though, so it's OK.]
+If you haven't read that piece, you might still enjoy this.
+However, it probably won't make sense in spots.
+That's consistent with my overall philosophy of life, though, so what the hell.]

-I went through some old photos a few weeks back, specifically in search of Christmas-related stuff on which to base a fresh holiday post.
-I knew I had a couple of good ones in the can, and I was fine with re-running those, but I wanted to publish something new as well.
+I went through some old photos last year, specifically in search of Christmas-related stuff on which to base a fresh holiday post.
+I knew I had a couple of good past postings in the can, and I was fine with re-running those, but I wanted to publish something new as well.
 I gathered about 25 photographs from Christmases past (trees were prominently featured; that's how I knew) and, while looking through them in search of inspiration, I realized that many of them could act as visual proof of what I wrote about in my story, The Gift.

 Before we go on, I want to be sure you know something about how I put that story together.
 You might look at these photographs and say to yourself, "Oh, now I see!
 He had these at hand when he wrote it, so all he did was look at them and cobble together some connecting material to tie up what he saw.
 And all this time I thought his memories of Christmas were strong and beautiful, and he wrote the story from those memories.
 I've been duped!"
 You would be wrong to think that.
 I did work from photographs, but the photographs were (and are) in my mind.
-It was only during the past couple of weeks that I realized there were actual hard copies of my memories.
+It was only some five years after publishing the story for the first time that I realized there were actual hard copies of my memories.

-As for the "Backstage" title of this piece, it's just whimsical.
+As for the "Backstage" title of this, it's just whimsical.
 I've come to think of The Gift as a sort of secular 1960's passion play (as, it seems from the comments left during it's various runs and re-runs, some of you have, too.)
-So, let your imagination churn a bit and pretend this a peek at the principals, props, stage dressing, and other paraphernalia one might find behind the curtain and in the wings.
+So, let your imagination churn a bit and feel free to pretend this a peek at the principals, props, stage dressing, and other paraphernalia one might find behind the curtain and in the wings.

 First, some prologue that wasn't in the story...